telerik/reporting-docs/doc-output/configure-the-report-engine/fontlibrary-element.md

 ---
 title: fontLibrary Element
-page_title: fontLibrary Element
+page_title: fontLibrary Element Configuration
-description: fontLibrary Element
+description: "Learn how to configure which folders the rendering engine will traverse when searching for a specific font through the fontLibrary configuration element."
 slug: telerikreporting/using-reports-in-applications/export-and-configure/configure-the-report-engine/fontlibrary-element
 tags: fontlibrary,element
 published: True